Skip to main content

 I'm on a dependent visa (F-2, H-4) without an SSN, same path?

 Mostly.
 Dependents typically apply for an ITIN through IRS Form W-7.
 For auto insurance, ITIN is sufficient.
 If you only have passport plus visa stamp plus I-94, some non-standard carriers (Bristol West, Aspire) bind with passport as primary ID plus visa documentation.
-F-2 spouses don't have work authorization and therefore no U.S. employment history.
-That affects credit-based rating only slightly because of Proposition 103.
+F-2 spouses don't have work authorization and therefore no U.S. employment history, but that doesn't affect your auto rate in California: under Proposition 103, credit and income are not auto-rating factors here at all.

 I live with relatives in Westminster, how do I prove residence at the DMV?